-- Click the [Add files in the personal computer to the list] button and select a file to be added. - Select the checkbox of data to be displayed in the graph legend area, and click the [OK] button.Note that CALC data in the file cannot be added.
+- 1. Click the [Add files in the personal computer to the list] button and select a file to be added. - 2.
+Select the checkbox of data to be displayed in the graph legend area, and click the [OK] button.

 ■Adding data stored in a personal computer to the graph legend area (when adding a recording file of which the total number of records is 100,001 or more)